Events and Calendar

 ● Understand the process and complexities of language when working in a triadic relationship with the support of an interpreter, including impacts on the therapeutic alliance

-The day will be of benefit to trainee and qualified CAT practitioners and psychotherapists.
+The day was aimed at trainee and qualified CAT practitioners and psychotherapists.

-Other therapists with some familiarity with cognitive analytic therapy are also welcome to attend.
+Other therapists with some familiarity with cognitive analytic therapy were also welcome to attend.

 Jessie Emilion is a BACP accredited counsellor and UKCP registered cognitive analytic psychotherapist and supervisor.
 She has worked in the NHS for 20 years in various capacities as a senior clinician, trainer and manager.
 She has a particular interest in bi-lingualism, culture, language and ‘race’ and the impact of these factors on mental health, development of self and therapeutic alliance.
 As a trained interpreter she has extensive experience of working with refugee communities, asylum seekers and voluntary sector organisations both as a clinician and an interpreter.